 The U.S. Bureau of Labor Statistics predicts workers ages 65 and older will enter the workforce faster than any other age group through 2024.
+This trend is sweeping other nations; in Japan and South Korea, the workforce is aging even faster.
 Here are a few quick findings about the mature workers and the aging workforce:

 The benefits of diversity apply to age, too Studies have shown that age diversity in the workplace increases productivity in both younger and older workers.

 Life Expectancy, Great Recession Keeping Jobs Filled The average life expectancy in the US as of 2018 is 76 for males and 81 for females.
 The workforce is aging in part because people are living longer, healthier lives well into their 70s and even 80s, leaving some with decades of suitable work.
 For many others, a shift in corporate benefit packages to defined-contribution plans has left some mature workers financially unable to retire.